 6 Day Komodo Kayak Insight

-- Paddle among some of the most remote islands in Indonesia
+- Paddle amongst some of the most remote and pristine islands in Indonesia that few people have ever visited

-- Visit a local fishing village and see what life is like on the water
+- Visiting a local fishing village gives us the chance to see and appreciate what life is like on the water

 Our 6-day Komodo Insight kayaking tour is a great way to see a part of Indonesia that few do.
 Only 1hr flight from Bali or 2 hr from Jakarta, the Komodo National Park will be your home for 4 days and 3 nights.
 You will get to kayak through some amazing ecosystems and then hop aboard our support boat to reach remote villages and Rinca Island, home to the Komodo Dragon.
 Our carefully crafted itinerary to Indonesia's Komodo Islands is one-of-a-kind, as we are the only company in the world that offers sea-kayaking trips through this fascinating ecosystem.